 There’s no doubting the most Instagrammable attraction at Tate Modern right now: it’s surely got to be Yayoi Kusama’s dazzling infinity rooms, which will be in residence until June 2023.
 Stepping into an infinity room is quite the experience.
-But now visitors to Tate Modern have the chance to take a stab at creating their own immersive work, thanks to Kusama’s interactive artwork The obliteration room.
+But now visitors to Tate Modern have the chance to take a stab at creating their own immersive work, thanks to Kusama’s interactive artwork The obliteration room (and no, it’s not a rage room).
 You’re invited to enter a bare white apartment, armed to the teeth with an array of colourful dots, and let your creative juices flow…

 The obliteration room opened on July 23 as part of the UNIQLO Tate Play series and will run until August 29.
 And, on August 26, Tate Lates are inviting you down for a celebration of the revered artist at the obliteration room.
 Whilst it’s a lovely and wholesome activity for the whole family – getting the little ‘uns creating an artwork at the Tate is definitely a flex – it’s also an excellent way to brighten up your social media feeds.
 There’s no limits to what you can decorate.
 Walls, ceilings, crockery, sofas, and the floor are all fair game here, the only brief is to make things as colourful as possible.
 What does that end up looking like?
 Check out Tate Modern’s fun timelapse video to see: